How-u-doing/DataStructures/Heap/matching_engine/README.md

 orders at or above the matching price (the area $BA$) are happy to buy shares at such price.
 All orders from $AB$ and $BA$ are traded at price $p$.

-So, the total transaction amount $T$ is bounded by lower one of the selling quantity of $AB$ and the buying quantity of $BA$.
+So, the total transaction amount $T$ is bounded by the lower one of the selling quantity of $AB$ and the buying quantity of $BA$.
 That is,

 $$